-Available options Implications Cost (in 2024 \$) Type of capital work Issue Parts of the Kaiapoi network is undercapacity in wet weather, due to infiltration and inflow (I and I), and a system upgrade is required.
+Available options Implications Cost (in 2024 \$) Type of capital work in wet weather, due to infiltration ar and I), and a system upgrade is req Parts of the Kaiapoi network is undercapacity in wet weather, due to infiltration and inflow (I and I), and a system upgrade is required.
 Funds have been budgeted to resolve the situation.
-2024-2025 Attempt to reduce I and I, together with some capacity improvements.
+Attempt to reduce I and I, together with some capacity improvements.
 Reduction of I and I presents a risk of not achieving the required outcome, and having to increase capacity improvements.
-19.84m Improve structural integrity of existing pipes, and construct additional capacity (pipes/ pumpstations) Indicative timeframe Accept I and I, and increase capacity to accommodate it.
+19.84m Improve structural integrity of existing pipes, and construct additional capacity (pipes/ pumpstations) Indicative timeframe 2024-2025 Accept I and I, and increase capacity to accommodate it.
 Highest cost option but greater certainty.
 36.5m Construct additional capacity - pipes and pump stations